Bhashini-IITJ/visualTranslation/README.md

 5. [IndicTrans2](https://github.com/AI4Bharat/IndicTrans2)

 ## Contact info
-1. Arvind Kumar Sharma - arvindji0201@gmail.com
+In case of any issue/doubt, please raise Github issue and/or write to us: Arvind Kumar Sharma - arvindji0201@gmail.com.